lostpfg/puble/README.md

 Methods:
 - registerNamespace(topic): Registers a new topic if not already present.
 - publish(topic, eventType, payload): Publishes a new event to a specific topic.
+- brodcast(topic, eventType, payload): Broadcasts a new event to a specific topic.
 - subscribe(topic, eventType, history?): Subscribes to a topic and filters events by type.
 Optionally retrieves historical events.
 - dispose(topic): Cleans up and removes a topic and its associated observables.